paul-jewell/docs/docs/projects/zig-a-zig-ah.md

 A checklist to go through if you get this error message:

-  * Try replugging zzh once or twice.
+  * Try re-plugging in zzh once or twice.
   * Make sure you have the correct serial port and `rtscts: false` option set in your `configuration.yaml`
   * Make sure you have the correct firmware burned on your adapter. **Remember, zzh boards ship blank** so you will need to burn the appropriate firmware before using it with any application.
   * Are you using any virtualisation/container pass-through for the USB device?
 There have been reports of these potentially causing problems so for debugging purposes try communicating with the adapter directly from the host OS it is connected to (i.e: see if it works without the bypass)